MicrosoftDocs/SupportArticles-docs/support/sql/connect/network-related-or-instance-specific-error-occurred-while-establishing-connection.md

    1. Check the connection parameters for the alias and make sure that they're correct.
 The following common scenarios can cause connectivity problems:
       - Incorrect IP address for the **Server** field.
 Make sure that the IP address matches the entry in the SQL Server error log file.
       - Incorrect server name in the **Server** field.
 For example, your server alias points to the correct server name.
 However, the connections will fail if the value of the server name parameter is incorrect.
-      - Incorrect pipe name format (assume that you use a named pipes alias).
+      - Incorrect pipe name format (assuming that you use a named pipes alias).

         - For connecting to a default instance named *Mydefaultinstance*, the pipe name should be *\\\\Mydefaultinstance\pipe\sql\query*.
         - For connecting to a named instance *MySQL\Named*, the pipe name should be *\\\\MySQL\pipe\MSSQL$Named\sql\query*.